 Part 2 of ‘Mushoku Tensei: Jobless Reincarnation’ is now available to watch online.
 [Spoilers] How to Watch Online

-Due to a misunderstanding, the Beast Tribe captures Rudeus Greyrat.
-In “Mushoku Tensei: Jobless Reincarnation” Episode 14, he is hopeful Eris and Ruijerd Superdia will come to his rescue.
-“No Such Thing As A Free Lunch” is the title of the new episode.
-The sneak stills and synopsis for Episode 14 have been revealed on the official website.
-Rudeus is kept in the same cell as Geese, a member of the Demon Tribe.
+In “Mushoku Tensei: Jobless Reincarnation” Episode 15, Rudeus, Ruijerd, and Eris are warmly welcomed into the Doldia Village.
+“Slow Life in the Doldia Village” is the title of the new episode.
+The sneak stills and summary for “Mushoku Tensei: Jobless Reincarnation” Episode 15 have been revealed on the official website.
+According to the narrative, Eris is overjoyed to learn that Ghislaine Dedoldia is from the Doldia Village.

-Geese is currently serving time in prison for gambling cheating.
-Meanwhile, Rudeus is attempting to break out of prison with the help of Geese.
+Ghislaine’s brother, Gyes, on the other hand, mocks her and calls her a shame to the family.
+Meanwhile, Rudeus and the others are perplexed by Ghislaine’s and Gyes’s squabble.

-Roxy Migurdia, Talhand, and Elinalise Dragonroad were searching for Rudeus and the others in the last episode.
-However, while looking for clues, Roxy heard about Dead End.
+Eris, on the other hand, resolves to teach Gyes’ daughter Minitona swordsmanship.

 Yumi Uchiyama plays Rudeus Greyrat, Ai Kayano plays Eris Boreas Greyrat, Toshiyuki Morikawa plays Paul Greyrat, Lynn plays Lillia Greyrat, Daisuke Namikawa plays Ruijerd Superdia, Konomi Kohara plays Roxy Migurdia, Ai Kakuma plays Eris Boreas Greyrat, Ai Kayano plays Sylphiette, Hisako Kanemoto plays Zen Ghislaine Dedoldia is played by Megumi Toyoguchi, Perugius Dola is played by Rikiya Koyama, Kishirika Kishirisu is played by Yuka Iguchi, and Sauros Boreas Greyrat is played by Binbin Takaoka.

-On Funimation, fans can watch “Mushoku Tensei: Jobless Reincarnation” Episode 14 online.
+On Funimation and Hulu, fans may watch “Mushoku Tensei: Jobless Reincarnation” Episode 15 online.
 On Sunday, the program will be streamed live in Japanese with English subtitles.